 Compared to the benchmark introduced above (The Economy of Discovery) we have exceeded our expectations and we can see that in most cases no more than seven percent of the initial corpus was left for the actually costly process of physical compound testing – by which we reduced the potential cost of the discovery phase to less than ten percent of its original cost.

-Future Work
+Future Work and Research limitation

 There are a few improvements that can be made to the system to make it more suitable to work in the industry.